Provably Correct Algorithms for Matrix Column Subset Selection with Selectively Sampled Data: Column subset selection via active sampling

 \subsection{Approximate leverage score sampling}

 The third sampling-based column subset selection algorithm for partially observed matrices is presented in Algorithm \ref{alg_lscore_cx}.
-The proposed algorithm was based on the leverage score sampling scheme for matrix CUR approximation introduced in \cite{cur_relative}.
-To compute the sampling distribution (i.e., leverage scores) from partially observed data, the algorithm subsamples a small number of rows from the input matrix and use leverage scores of the row space of the subsampled matrix to form the sampling distribution.
+The proposed algorithm was based on the leverage score sampling scheme for matrix CUR approximation introduced in \citep{cur_relative}.
+To compute the sampling distribution (i.e., leverage scores) from partially observed data, the algorithm subsamples a small number of rows from the input matrix and uses leverage scores of the row space of the subsampled matrix to form the sampling distribution.
 Note that we do not attempt to approximate leverage scores of the original input matrix directly; instead, we compute leverage scores of another matrix that is a good approximation of the original data.
-Such technique was also explored in \cite{approx-lev-score} to approximate statistical leverages in a fully observed setting.
+Such technique was also explored in \citep{approx-lev-score} to approximate statistical leverages in a fully observed setting.
 Afterwards, column sampling distribution is constructed using the estimated leverage scores and a subset of columns are selected according to the constructed sampling distribution.

 We bound the selection error $\|\mat M-\mat C\mat C^\dagger\mat M\|_F$ of the approximate leverage score sampling algorithm in Theorem \ref{thm_lscore_cx}.
-Note that unlike Theorem \ref{thm_additive_cx} and \ref{thm_relative_cx}, only selection error bound is provided since for deterministic full-rank input matrices it is challenging to approximately compute the projection of $\mat M$ onto $\Span(\mat C)$ because the projected vector may no longer be incoherent (this is in fact the reason why Theorem \ref{thm_relative_cx} holds only for low-rank matrices perturbed by Gaussian noise).
+Note that unlike Theorem \ref{thm_additive_cx} and \ref{thm_relative_cx}, only selection error bound is provided since for deterministic full-rank input matrices it is challenging to approximately compute the projection of $\mat M$ onto $\Span(\mat C)$ because the projected vector may no longer be incoherent (this is in fact the reason why Theorem \ref{thm_relative_cx} holds only for low-rank matrices perturbed by Gaussian noise, and we believe similar conclusion should also hold for Algorithm \ref{alg_lscore_cx} is the stronger assumption of Gaussian noise perturbation is made).
 It remains an open problem to approximately compute $\mat C^\dagger\mat M$ given $\mat C$ with provable guarantee for general matrix $\mat M$ without observing it in full.
 Eq. (\ref{thm_lscore_cx}) shows that Algorithm \ref{alg_lscore_cx} enjoys a relative error bound on the selection error.
-In fact, when the input matrix $\mat M$ is exactly low rank then Algorithm \ref{alg_lscore_cx} reduces to the two-step matrix completion method proposed in \cite{complete-any-matrix} for column incoherent inputs.
+In fact, when the input matrix $\mat M$ is exactly low rank then Algorithm \ref{alg_lscore_cx} is akin to the two-step matrix completion method proposed in \citep{complete-any-matrix} for column incoherent inputs.